shawnjohnsamuel/dsc-phase-2-project/README.md

 ## Conclusions

-We believe that having an offer price that is data-driven is a very strong tool for a Buyer's Real Estate Agent and so we would recommend this Real Estate Agency continue to support the development of this tool.
+I believe that having an offer price that is data-driven is a very strong tool for a buyer's Real Estate Agent and so I would recommend this ACME Realtors continue to support the development of this tool.
 This could empower the already intuitive decision making that experienced Real Estate Agents engage in.

-We would recommend:
+I would recommend:

 1) Creating separate prediction tools for different types of buyers - such as those looking to flip houses, first-time home buyers and luxury home buyers
 2) Try other transformations other than One Hot Encoding for categorical variables.